Rohn Stark

-Rohn Taylor Stark (born May 4, 1959, Minneapolis, Minnesota, United States), who grew up in Fifty Lakes, Minnesota, is a former American football punter who played 16 seasons in the National Football League, 13 of those with the Baltimore / Indianapolis Colts.
+Rohn Taylor Stark (born May 4, 1959) is an American former professional football player who was a punter for 16 seasons in the National Football League (NFL), 13 of those with the Baltimore/Indianapolis Colts.
 Stark was selected to four Pro Bowls in his stay with the Colts and then played in Super Bowl XXX as a member of the Pittsburgh Steelers.

-Stark was the last player who played for the Colts prior to their relocation to Indianapolis to retire from the NFL.
-(Not counting John Elway, who spurned the Colts after they selected him number one overall in the 1983 NFL Draft before being traded to the Denver Broncos a week later.)
-Stark is also the only player who played for the Baltimore Colts to ever play against the Baltimore Ravens.
+Stark was one of the last players who played for the Colts prior to their relocation to Indianapolis to retire from the NFL.
+Stark is also the only Baltimore Colts player to ever play against the Baltimore Ravens.